Finaghy: Demography

-Architectures
+Population

+At the 2021 United Kingdom census, Finaghy had a population of 4,529 inhabitants.

+Amenities

-Finaghy is home to the first purpose-built National Health Service clinic in the United Kingdom.
-Unusually, Finaghy has no pubs or betting shops: it was stipulated in land deeds that there were to be no public houses on the land belonging to Ballyfinaghy House, the past residence of Ralph Charley, a wealthy Belfast merchant who made a fortune from the linen industry.
+Finaghy has no pubs or betting shops as it was stipulated in land deeds that there were to be no public houses on the land belonging to Ballyfinaghy House, the past residence of Ralph Charley, a wealthy Belfast linen merchant.
 Behind the crossroads is the new Finaghy Campus, which houses a freshly built public library, the non-denominational Finaghy Primary School and community playing fields.